paulemms/paulemms.github.io/README.md

 * Provenance: This is an S4 class that records the changes to shiny input widgets.
 It can be used to determine which inputs generated output such as a plot.

+## R Packages

+* [BASIC](https://github.com/paulemms/basic) This is a BASIC interpreter in R built on the `rly` (R) and `ply` (Python) packages.
+This demonstrates how a simple sub-language can be built in R for scripting.
+There is a demo on [ShinyBricks](http://3eeae56.online-server.cloud:3838/apps/shinyBricks/).
+* [Lab 9](https://paulemms.github.io/notebooks/lab9.html) is an example R notebook demonstrating the use of my R [datamining](https://github.com/paulemms/datamining) package on github.

 ## Jupyter Notebooks

 * [Easy21](https://github.com/paulemms/Easy21Silver/blob/master/Easy21.ipynb) demonstrates my implementation of